ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/refresh.md

  ...
  data-enable-refresh=refresh_interval>
 ```
+`refresh_interval` must be a number greater than or equal to 30, or false.
 If `refresh_interval` is set to false, then this slot will not be refresh-enabled, even if page-level configurations are set.
+Otherwise, if `refresh_interval` is a numeric value, then it will represent the time, in seconds, between refresh events.

 #### SRA Compatibility